MicrosoftDocs/cpp-docs/docs/overview/cpp-conformance-improvements.md

 ### Warning on brace elision

-Starting in Visual Studio 2019 version 16.10, the compiler warns on initialization lists that don't use braces for sub-objects.
-When it's enabled, the compiler issues [off-by-default](../preprocessor/compiler-warnings-that-are-off-by-default.md) warning C5246 in all **`/std`** modes.
+Starting in Visual Studio 2019 version 16.10, the compiler warns on initialization lists that don't use braces for subobjects.
+The compiler emits [off-by-default](../preprocessor/compiler-warnings-that-are-off-by-default.md) warning C5246.

 Here's an example:

 ```cpp
 struct S1 {